shoelace-style/shoelace/docs/components/drawer.md

 ### Ignoring Clicks on the Overlay

 By default, drawers are closed when the user clicks or taps on the overlay.
-To prevent this behavior, cancel the `slOverlayDismiss` event.
+To prevent this behavior, cancel the `sl-overlay-dismiss` event.

 ```html preview
 <sl-drawer label="Drawer" class="drawer-no-overlay-dismiss">